 The Social Security system is complicated.
-A Baltimore SSI lawyer can help you get the benefits you deserve with minimal delay.
+A Baltimore or Washington DC SSI lawyer can help you get the benefits you deserve with minimal delay.
 Here is how an experienced SSI attorney can help you:

 - They can help you collect the documentation you will need to make a successful claim;